 When multiple objects are selected, the Corner tool can be used to set equal corner sizes to all these objects, by adjusting a single corner on one of the selected objects.

 The corner rounding tool can be used to increase or decrease corner sizes at specific corners, by painting over these corners with a brush.
 Normally, corner sizes are increased.
-To decrease the corner sizes hold the Option (Mac) or Alt (Windows) key while panting over the corners.
+To decrease the corner sizes hold the Option (Mac) or Alt (Windows) key while painting over the corners.

 The Corner Panel